algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/projectCharter.md

 ## Time Management

-The team is made up of 6 students, who between them share a total of X hours over the total duration of the 6 weeks of the project.
+The team is made up of 6 students, who between them share a total of 504 hours over the total duration of the 6 weeks of the project.

 ## Budget